Hypochondria (or Health Anxiety, or Illness Anxiety Disorder, or Hypochondriasis)

 If the answer to most of these questions is yes, you probably are a hypochondriac.

-If you're someone who is constantly worried about their health and always convinced that they are sick, then you may be suffering from hypochondria.
+If you're constantly worried about their health and always convinced that you are sick, then you may be suffering from hypochondria.

-People suffering from Hypochondria (hypochondriac) strongly believe that they are suffering from serious illness outside of a professional opinion.
+People suffering from Hypochondria (hypochondriacs) strongly believe that they are suffering from a serious illness outside of a professional opinion.
 It is often accompanied by OCD (Obsessive-Compulsive Disorder), stress and anxiety.

 What if I have cancer?